Step 1: Analyzing the Triangle

 We use the fact that the area of the triangle can be calculated in two ways:

-1. Using base TU and height SN.
+1. Using base and height .

 2. Using Heron's formula.